 About five years before my Dad died, I asked him if he’d make a recording for me of the songs I heard him sing when I was a kid.

-I think it may have been the first thing I ever asked him for.
+It was the first thing I ever asked him for.
 He waited a lifetime for that request.
 And when it finally came, he poured his heart into it.

 What I did hear, loud and clear, was his dedication to living, to reaching out, to getting help — and that dedication — in a man I spent very little time with while he was alive — supports me more and more every day of my life.

-(You read last year’s blogpost inspired by this same photo HERE.)
+(Here’s a 2017 blogpost inspired by this same photo HERE.)